Tithand/Playermapper/README.md

 <h2>Setup Instructions</h2>
 > I would recommend NOT to download as zip, clone the repo from github to attach the latest commit.
 I will NOT help you if you are not using the latest commit.

-- git clone to your web directory
+1. git clone to your web directory
 <br>
-- Rename the config.php.dist to config.php (This file is not accessible to the public)
+2. Rename the config.php.dist to config.php (This file is not accessible to the public)
 <br>
--
+3. change the settings within config.php
+4. <br>
+5.